UMM-CSci-3403-Fall-2018/lab-1-log-processing-qwer/README.md

    we pulled out some log files from several machines in the lab and made them available to you in this directory.
 * `html_components`: This contains the headers and footers that wrap the contents of your data so Google magic can make pretty charts.
-You shouldn't need to change anything in this directory, but your scripts will need to use things that are here.
+You should not need to change anything in this directory, but your scripts will need to use things that are here.
 * `etc`:  Contains miscellaneous files; currently the only thing here is a file that maps IP addresses to their hosting country.
-Again, you shouldn't need to change anything here, but your scripts will need to use things that are here.
+Again, you should not need to change anything here, but your scripts will need to use things that are here.
 * `examples`: Contains some example files.